blogs

 Cons:

-• Steep learning curve — requires skilled data engineers and data scientists
+• Steep learning curve that requires skilled data engineers and data scientists

 • Not accessible to non-technical users